GeorgeWeb/syclref/_api-docs/context.h/cl%253A%253Asycl%253A%253Acontext/functions/context/index.md

   * async_handler asyncHandler

+   A reference to a platform object.
 An optional parameter to specify the async_handler associated with the context.

-   **Returns:** The context is constructed with all the devices available under the platform object provided.
+   **Returns:** The context is constructed with all the devices available under the platform object provided. platformA reference to a platform object. asyncHandlerAn optional parameter to specify the async_handler associated with the context.

 ---